Awards

 Annual Muscogee #116 Awards

 The lodge may present four special awards annually, as decided in the lodge rules by the Brotherhood.
-Each of these awards are specific to Muscogee #116 (no other lodge may award them), and each is named in honor of a distinguished Arrowman for their outstanding service and dedication to our lodge.
+Each of these awards are specific to Muscogee #116 (no other lodge may award them), and each is named in honor of a distinguished Arrowman, who provided outstanding service and dedication to our lodge.
 Given that service is one of the three tenets of our order (brotherhood, cheerfulness, and service), it is not surprising that these awards may be presented for those Arrowmen who dedicate themselves to serving their family, community, and Scouting.

-• Jimmy Duffy Legacy of Service Award – Presented to one youth member (under 21 at the time of selection) who provided exemplary service to the lodge and demonstrated the high ideals of Scouting and the Order in their daily life.
+Presented to one youth member (under 21 at the time of selection) and one adult member, who during the lodge year provided exemplary service to the lodge and demonstrated the high ideals of Scouting and the Order in their daily life.